 These functions perform various calculations and conversions on date values.
 Unless specified otherwise the date is always processed as a numeric value

 datevalue(year,month,day) This function converts three integers into a date.
-The three integers are the year, month and date.
+The three integers are the year, month and day.
 This function provides a way to create a date that is independent of the system date settings (the date( function, which can also create dates, will produce different values in different countries depending on the date formats used in those countries).

 dayofweek(date) This function computes the day of the week (0–6) of a date, with Sunday being 0, Monday 1, etc. The function returns a number from 0 to 6.
 The days of the week are: